duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 For DuckDB the slightly improved performance can be explained due to a better memory access pattern during sorting: When the data is already sorted the access pattern is mostly sequential.

 Another interesting result is that DuckDB sorts data faster than some of the other systems can read already sorted data.
-Keeping track of the sortedness of a table is probably not worth the effort for DuckDB.
-Sorting is very fast anyway, and the sortedness has to be checked for every update.

 #### TPC-DS
 For the next comparison, we have improvised a relational sorting benchmark on two tables from the standard [TPC Decision Support benchmark (TPC-DS)](http://www.tpc.org/tpcds/).